RetroRabbit/skip-thoughts/README.md

 * [Keras](https://github.com/fchollet/keras) (for Semantic-Relatedness experiments only)
 * [gensim](https://radimrehurek.com/gensim/) (for vocabulary expansion when training new models)

+Or you can navigate to the skip-thoughts folder and run:

+    python setup.py install

 ## Getting started

 You will first need to download the model files and word embeddings.
 The embedding files (utable and btable) are quite large (>2GB) so make sure there is enough space available.
 The encoder vocabulary can be found in dictionary.txt.